agrisjakob/Feats-of-Strength-Flask-Project/README.md

 ![Reflection](https://i.imgur.com/cPkhfnz.png)

 ## Testing
-The app comes with unit and integration tests, covering the main functions of the app.
+The app comes with unit tests (pytest) and integration tests (selenium), covering the main functions of the app.
 To run the tests on your copy, simply run pytest in the root of the application:

 ```bash
 pytest